IronPDF vs iTextSharp: Reading PDF Files in C

 PDF (Portable Document Format) is a widely used file format for sharing documents consistently and securely.
-Reading and manipulating such files in C# is a common requirement in various applications, such as document management systems, reporting tools, and more.
-In this article, we will compare two popular libraries for reading PDF files in C#: IronPDF and iTextSharp (the latest .NET library iText).
+Reading and manipulating such files in C# is common in various applications, such as document management systems and reporting tools.
+This article compares two popular libraries for reading PDF files in C#: IronPDF and iTextSharp (the latest .NET library iText).

-IronPDF is a comprehensive C# library from Iron Software that provides a wide range of features for working with PDF files.
-It allows developers to create, edit, and manipulate PDF documents seamlessly.
-IronPDF is known for its simplicity and ease of use, making it an excellent choice for developers who need to integrate PDF functionality into their applications quickly.
+IronPDF is a complete C# library from Iron Software that offers extensive features for working with PDF files.
+It allows you to create, edit, and manipulate PDF documents smoothly.
+IronPDF is known for its simplicity and ease of use, making it an excellent choice for quickly integrating PDF functionality into your applications.
+The library uses a Chrome rendering engine, ensuring accurate rendering and modern web standards support.

 - Create a new C# project in Visual Studio to compare IronPDF vs. iTextSharp for reading PDF files.

-- Install IronPDF and iTextSharp libraries to the project.
+- Install IronPDF and iTextSharp libraries to your project via NuGet Package Manager.

-- NuGet Package Manager: Make sure you can use NuGet to manage packages in your project.
+- NuGet Package Manager: Make sure you can use NuGet to manage packages in your project for advanced installation.

-Once this is done, Visual Studio will generate a new project.
+Once this is done, Visual Studio will generate a new project with the necessary structure for comparing PDF reading capabilities.

-iTextSharp can be installed from the NuGet Package Manager for iText Package Manager.
+You can install iTextSharp from the NuGet Package Manager for iText.
 The latest version is available as an iText package.
+Note the relatively lower download count compared to IronPDF, which reflects the licensing concerns many developers have with AGPL.

-IronPDF can be installed from the NuGet Package Manager for IronPDF as shown below.
+You can install IronPDF from the NuGet Package Manager for IronPDF as shown below.
+Notice the significantly higher download count (8.3M), indicating wider adoption in commercial applications.

 using IronPdf;